LUH-DBS/Blend/UserStudy.md

 ### Question 10: What kind of functionality or framework would support your discovery process?
 #### Results (from free text input)

 Participants provided a variety of answers to this question.
-Commonly mentioned features include indexing mechanisms, discovering joinable tables, and a user friendly interface.
+Commonly mentioned features include indexing mechanisms ("A good index structure", "Smart indexing", "[...] ; indexing mechanisms; [...]), discovering joinable tables ("join discovery", "discoviering joinable tables", "join, [...]"), and a user friendly interface ("Simple Search and Access Process, [...]", "User friendly Interface")

 ### Question 11: Which of the following discovery task types are most similar to your data discovery needs?
 #### Multiple-Choice
-1. Discover tables that contain a set of rows, e.g., <"Germany", "Berlin", "TXL">, <"France", "Paris", "CDG">
+1.  __Set of rows:__ Discover tables that contain a set of rows, e.g., <"Germany", "Berlin", "TXL">, <"France", "Paris", "CDG">.
-2. Discover tables that are joinable with the "movie_title" column
+2.  __Joinable tables:__ Discover tables that are joinable with the "movie_title" column.
-3. Discover tables that contain the following keywords: "Germany", "Bayern Munich", and "Manuel Neuer".
+3.  __Keyword search:__ Discover tables that contain the following keywords: "Germany", "Bayern Munich", and "Manuel Neuer".
-4. Find tables that are not only joinable with "movie_title" but also contain the "director names" in a column.
+4.  __Joinable and keywords:__ Find tables that are not only joinable with "movie_title" but also contain the "director names" in a column.
-5. Find tables that contain a correlating column to the target column, that can benefit the downstream ML model.
+5.  __Correlating columns:__ Find tables that contain a correlating column to the target column, that can benefit the downstream ML model.

 #### Results
 ![Discovery needs stacked bar chart](images/needs_stacked.svg)